-Japan’s rugby World Cup prepares for typhoons, earthquakes
+Japan’s Rugby World Cup prepares for typhoons, earthquakes

 “It’s a real hot topic for us right now,” tournament director Alan Gilpin said.

-The tournament, held every four years, is big.
+The Rugby World Cup, held every four years, is big.
 It lasts more than six weeks with 20 teams entered in four pools headed by New Zealand, Ireland, Australia, and England.
-Some of the sport’s lesser powers are also involved like Uruguay, Namibia and Russia.
+Some of the sport’s lesser powers are also involved like Uruguay, Namibia, and Russia.

 Gilpin pointed out that although Japan is subject to earthquakes in particular, no country is better equipped to handle them.